Alternative versions of Spider-Man: Exiles

-Heroes Reborn
+Heroes Reborn (Earth-21798)

 In the Heroes Reborn event, a change in the timeline results in a continuity in which the Squadron Supreme are Earth's mightiest heroes while the Avengers never came to be.
 In this continuity, Peter isn't bitten by the radioactive spider due to Flash Thompson pushing him out of the way right before it happens.
 He achieves valedictorian in high school and later attends Empire University, but drops out after Aunt May dies in the crossfire of one of Hyperion's battles.
 He is hired by Robbie Robertson to take pictures of heroes and act as a friend to Hyperion (in a similar fashion to Jimmy Olsen's relationship with Superman in DC Comics).
-When Hyperion fails to eliminate all of General Annihhilus's hive, Peter successfully manages to evacuate the Bugle and destroy the remaining bug, but is bitten and transforms into a spider-like creature.
+When Hyperion fails to eliminate Annihilus's hive, Peter successfully manages to evacuate the Bugle and destroy the remaining bug, but is bitten and transforms into a spider-like creature.

 House of M (Earth-58163)

 In House of M, a Marvel crossover event, the Scarlet Witch alters reality to make mutants the ruling class over humans.
 This world is ruled by mutants and their leader, Magneto.
 In the miniseries Spider-Man: House of M, Peter Parker is believed to be a mutant, and Spider-Man's identity is widely known.
 He is rich, famous and married to Gwen Stacy, and they have a young son named Ritchie.
 Aunt May and Uncle Ben are alive and in good health, and J. Jonah Jameson is Peter's often-abused publicist.
 Unfortunately, his life unravels when Jameson reveals to the world that Spider-Man is not a born mutant.
 After the world is restored to normal, Peter suffers terribly with the memory of the life he left behind, expressing a desire to kill Magneto, whom he mistakenly believes was behind the events of the House of M, and the Scarlet Witch, whose powers were responsible for the altered reality.
-This version is later killed by Karn during the "Spider-Verse" event.